Stadium Australia: Proposed renovations

+Hall of fame

+On 15 September 2025, the 25th anniversary of the opening of the Sydney Olympics, Stadium Australia announced the inaugural inductees to its hall of fame.
+The anniversary event included a performance from Nikki Webster who performed at the Olympic opening ceremony, singing with her children.

 Uses

 Various sporting codes have used this ground on a regular basis.
 The National Rugby League is the most regular tenant of the ground, while rugby union internationals, soccer internationals and Australian rules football are all played at the ground.
 ANZ Stadium hosts the following: